 A messaging tool is also provided through MyAUPE.
-At this time, Local Chairs are the only Component Officers who can use the messaging tool.
-Local Chairs can use this tool to send out email messages to Chapters of their Local or to their entire Local (to those members who have active email addresses on file with AUPE).
+Local Chairs and Chapter Chairs are the only Component Officers who can use the messaging tool.
+They can use this tool to send out email messages to Chapters of their Local or to their entire Local (to those members who have active email addresses on file with AUPE).

-Training can be provided to Local Chairs who would like to take advantage of using this tool to communicate with their membership; send an email to webtraining@aupe.org to set up training as required.
+Training can be provided to the Chapter and Local Chairs who would like to take advantage of using this tool to communicate with their membership; send an email to webtraining@aupe.org to set up training as required.